Office of Elementary and Secondary Education, Department of Education.

 (b) One or more community-based organizations, nonprofit organizations, or other public or private entities.

-2.a.
-Cost Sharing or Matching: To be eligible for an award, a portion of the services provided by the applicant must be supported through non-Federal contributions, either in cash or in-kind donations.
+2. a.
+Cost Sharing or Matching: To be eligible for an award, an applicant shall provide matching funds through non-Federal contributions, either in cash or in-kind donations.
 The applicant must propose the amount of cash or in-kind resources to be contributed for each year of the grant.

 The Bureau of Indian Education may meet the matching requirement using funds from other Federal sources.